The Jimboy’s story

 He began selling his own version at his Grass Valley restaurant Jimmy’s 49er Cafe at a time when people still pronounced “taco” as “tay-ko.”
 And a whole steak dinner cost 75 cents.

-Franchising took off from there, and now Jimboy’s boasts a cultlike following that includes Food Network star Guy Fieri, who used to run a restaurant in Sacramento. (“He’s a pretty good guy,” Karen said, grinning.
+Franchising took off from there, and now Jimboy’s boasts a cultlike following that includes Food Network star Guy Fieri. (“He’s a pretty good guy,” Karen said, grinning.
 “He’s just a guy who wants a taco.”)

 Karen has fond memories of growing up in those Jimboy’s Tacos.
 She remembers sweeping as a 5-year-old and eating her dad’s Parmesan-crusted tacos all the time—in restaurants and at home.